 Additionally, you can use this online OPML generator to create OPML files or .XML files.

-Here’s how the XML file will looks like after hitting the “Generate” button.
+Here’s what the XML file will look like after hitting the “Generate” button.

 As you see, I have added LinkedIn domains to a custom topic (‘Marketing Domains’).
-You can do things like turning on/off each source by enabling and disabling, add blogs to custom topics, and even find blocked sources!
+You can turn on/off each source by enabling and disabling it, adding blogs to custom topics, and finding blocked sources!

-ContentStudio frequently searches fresh content and categorize them accordingly the topics and niches.
-Even you can follow those topics to get insider updates fast on your industry.
+ContentStudio frequently searches for fresh content and categorizes them accordingly to the topics and niches.
+You can even follow those topics to get insider updates quickly on your industry.